honestbleeps/engineering-manager-toolbox/README.md

-# engineering-manager-toolbox
+# Engineering Manager Toolbox
-The Engineering Managers' toolbox is meant to be a collaborative compendium of the things that Engineering Managers should remember to pay attention to over the course of a given time period.
+The Engineering Manager toolbox is meant to be a collaborative compendium of the things that Engineering Managers should remember to pay attention to over the course of a given time period.
 This is a living document, starting out and being shared earlier than I'd normally share something like this - so expect it to be a bit brainstormy, a bit unrefined at the start.

 For the time being, it is *not* meant to be a reading list or a repository of links to tools, because several of those already exist.
 Instead, this is meant to primarily be prose and bulleted lists - a reference that Engineering Managers can go back to in order to ensure they're asking the right questions and keeping a pulse on all aspects of their teams' work.